dronov/SelfieBot/README.md

 This project use Arduino for hardware part and Android application.

 #Download
-You can download last version of SelfieBot from "release" tab  (https://github.com/deadtr/SelfieBot/releases).
+You can download last version of SelfieBot here:  (https://github.com/deadtr/SelfieBot/wiki/Install).